ShionRyuu/Sep/README.md

 ## Todo

-1. script used for generating erl and as3 files from .proto
+1. script used for generating .erl and .as3 files from .proto file